 COVID-19 vaccines currently available to all U.S. citizens and residents are Johnson & Johnson/Janssen, Pfizer-BioNTech-COMIRNATY®, and Moderna.
 These vaccines are safe and effective against COVID-19 and its variants.

 The CDC recommends COVID-19 vaccination for all people 5 years and older.

 DOD COVID-19 Vaccine Mandate

-The DOD now requires COVID-19 vaccines for all members of the Armed Forces under DOD authority on active duty or in the Ready Reserve, including the National Guard, who are not fully vaccinated against COVID-19.
+The DOD now requires COVID-19 vaccines for all members of the Armed Forces under DOD authority on active duty or in the Ready Reserve, including the National Guard who are not fully vaccinated against COVID-19.
+This include pregnant service members.
 Each service will decide their own deadline for vaccination.

 - If you’re a service member and you’ve received a COVID-19 vaccine from a non-DOD provider, make sure to update your medical records.

 - If you haven’t received your COVID vaccine yet, schedule your vaccine as soon as you can.

 - Find a DOD COVID Vaccine Location near you.